TakosThings/Metro-for-Discord/README.md

 Discord's dark theme must be selected from the Appearance tab in User Settings.

 **Accent Colour**
 You can change the accent colour by changing the `--accent` variable at the top of the CSS file.
+A list of the default colour swatches from the Windows 10 personalisation settings is available on the [Microsoft Docs](https://docs.microsoft.com/en-us/windows/uwp/style/color#accent-color) website.

 **BetterDiscord**
 If you're a BetterDiscord user, you must disable 'Dark Mode' and 'Blue Mode' in BetterDiscord settings.